Skip to contents

 p

-one-sided p-value for log hazard ratio (alternative hypothesis: log hazard ratio > 0).
+one-sided p-value for log hazard ratio (treated vs placebo).

 info